Biden’s D-Day visit may mark the end of an American era - KESQ

 Trump’s “America First” philosophy has taken deep root in the Republican Party that once prided itself on winning the Cold War.
 Some GOP figures led by the ex-president now appear to have more empathy for Russian President Vladimir Putin than liberal European democracies that the United States rebuilt after World War II.
 And the monthslong delay in funding Biden’s most recent aid package for Ukraine raised doubts that Washington will always stand up for democracy in Europe and against aggression by autocrats.

-Biden on Thursday is certain to cite an unrepayable debt owed to US, British, Canadian and other troops involved in Operation Overlord.
-He’ll walk among row upon row of white crosses and Stars of David shaded by pine trees and oaks overlooking Omaha Beach.
+Biden on Thursday cited an unrepayable debt owed to US, British, Canadian and other troops involved in Operation Overlord.
+He walked among row upon row of white crosses and Stars of David shaded by pine trees and oaks overlooking Omaha Beach.
 This is where more than 9,000 fallen Americans from all 50 states and the District of Columbia lay at rest thousands of miles from the land they left to save foreigners they’d never met.

 Is America really ‘back’?